terraform-provider-openstack/terraform-provider-openstack/website/docs/r/compute_instance_v2.html.markdown

 * `device_type` - (Optional) The low-level device type that will be used.
 Most common thing is to leave this empty.
 Changing this creates a new server.

+* `device_name` - (Optional) The low-level device name that will be used.
+Most common thing is to leave this empty.
+Changing this creates a new server.

 * `disk_bus` - (Optional) The low-level disk bus that will be used.
 Most common thing is to leave this empty.
 Changing this creates a new server.